Centre Colonels football: History

-The 1921 Centre–Harvard game resulted in one of the most shocking upsets in college football, with the Colonels winning, 6–0.
 The star of that game, back Alvin "Bo" McMillin, was twice named a consensus All-American, in 1919 and 1921.
 Center Red Weaver was named a consensus All-American alongside him in 1919.
 The Colonels finished the 1921 season undefeated, outscoring their opponents, 314–6.
 In the Dixie Classic, precursor to the modern Cotton Bowl Classic, Centre faced Texas A&M. Miscues contributed to the Colonels' defeat, 22–14.
 This is also the game in which Texas A&M's 12th man tradition originated.

-In 1924 Centre defeated Georgia and Alabama and claims a southern title.
+On four consecutive Saturdays in 1924, the Colonels defeated Kentucky, Tennessee, Alabama, and Georgia.
+That same season, Centre defeated Georgia and Alabama and claims a southern title.
 As early as 1927, a writer noted that its glory days were short-lived as losses mounted and it fell out of the limelight.

 Centre again found success during the 1950s.
 In 1951, the Colonels finished the season with a 5–1 record and were invited to play Northern Illinois State in the Corn Bowl.
 The invitation, however, was rejected by the school administration who wished to de-emphasize football.
 From 1954 to 1956, Centre compiled a sixteen-game winning streak.
 In 1955, the undefeated Colonels were again invited to a postseason game, the Tangerine Bowl, but once more declined.

 In recent years, Centre has secured eight SCAC championships between 1980 and 2003.
 Jack "Teel" Bruner, a safety from 1982 to 1985, became the second Centre Colonel inducted into the College Football Hall of Fame.
 In 1984, he recorded five interceptions against Rose-Hulman, tying the all-time record.

 In 2011, the Colonels' final SCAC season, they finished second in the conference, but received an at-large invitation to the NCAA tournament.
 The Colonels defeated Hampden–Sydney in the first round to earn their first Division III tournament win, and lost in the next round to traditional D-III powerhouse Mount Union.

 The Colonels' 2014 season was arguably their most successful in decades.
 They won their first SAA championship and finished the regular season 10–0, marking the team's first unbeaten regular season since 1955 and only the third in school history.
 The season ended in the first round of the Division III playoffs against John Carroll.